bongkokwei/multilaser-box/multilaser_manual.md

 - Wire strippers
 - Small Phillips-head screwdriver
 - Small flathead screwdriver
-- Multimetre (for continuity and voltage testing)
+- Multi-meter (for continuity and voltage testing)
 - Cable ties
 - Heat gun or lighter (for heat-shrink tubing, if used)

-> **💡 Assembly Time**
-> Allow approximately 2-3 hours for complete assembly and initial testing.

 ## 3.2 Wiring the 5V 4A Plugpack Power Supply